Tone Generator Circuit: Understanding How to Use It and How It Works

 Furthermore, these electrical signals are what tone generators transform into audible waves.

-What’s interesting about this process is; it’s similar to how home stereo systems create audio waves.
+What’s interesting about this process is that it’s similar to how home stereo systems create audio waves.

 The electronic signals move through a coil that creates a magnetic field when charged with current.
 Additionally, you can find the coil of a tone generator circuit near a magnet.
 There’s also a connection between the coil and a paper or plastic flexible membrane.